sanket-bengali/aws-backup-step-functions/README.md

 The state machines execute below [AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) for each step :

-### NOTE : These lambda functions can be packaged with a deployment package using Python's virtualenv as mentioned [here](https://aws.amazon.com/blogs/compute/scheduling-ssh-jobs-using-aws-lambda/)
+#### NOTE : These lambda functions can be packaged (including all libraries) with a deployment package using Python's virtualenv as mentioned [here](https://aws.amazon.com/blogs/compute/scheduling-ssh-jobs-using-aws-lambda/)

 1. pre_script_handler.py